-St Mary MacKillop College is accepting enrolments for Year 7 2023 and Year 11 2023.
-We are also accepting enrolments for the 2022 school year, but places are limited and there are waiting lists for some year groups.
+St Mary MacKillop College is accepting enrolments for the 2022 and 2023 academic years, but places are limited and there are waiting lists for some year groups.

 The College is currently planning to hold the following Enrolment Information Sessions.
 These dates or events may change depending on COVID protocols and restrictions:

 Three session times available

 Mackinnon St, Wanniassa